 Figures and data

 The promotion of cycling benefits everyone, including those people who mainly use their car or public transport or walk.
 Because cycling is an environmentally friendly means of transport that does not produce noise or harmful emissions.
 It requires little space.
 In combination with local public transport and walking, it makes it possible to reduce the levels of motor vehicle traffic, especially in city centres, thereby tackling congestion and lowering pollutant and noise emissions.
 This is one of the main reasons why towns, cities and regions with a high modal share of cycling are usually rated as especially vibrant and liveable.
 In addition, cycling is an economic factor that is becoming increasingly important.

-At present, about ten per cent of all trips in Germany are made by bike.
+At present, about eleven per cent of all trips in Germany are made by bike.
 The aim is to increase this share considerably over the next few years.
 Cycling’s increasing modal share in many German towns and cities as well as the high level of public attention given to the issue show that we are heading in the right direction.
 Over the last years, many people have rediscovered cycling.
 About 80 % of all households in Germany have a least one bicycle.
 30 % have three or more bicycles.
 That makes a total of around 78 million bikes which are being used more and more frequently.